 The second table represents a comparison between young people living in a town and a village.
-Townspeople were less likely to send their children as servants to other households, which might be explained by a different economic situation in the town and better employment opportunities.
+Townspeople were less likely to send their children to other households as servants, which might be explained by a different economic situation in the town and better employment opportunities.
 As a result, its inhabitants were not forced to send their offspring to other households as servants.
 As Michael Maurer points out, poor girls from villages often came to town in search for any work, but the market situation in bigger towns allowed them to increase their expectations.
-This was the case in most European cities, since a number of historians have found out that female servants outnumbered male servants in the urban environment.
+This was the case in most European cities, since a number of historians have found out that female servants outnumbered male servants in urban environments.
 However, village girls hardly ever left the estate at this age.
 Josef Grulich also found out that urban population was more likely to cross the borders of the estate.
-This might have been caused by better contacts of parents from the town, who had opportunity to send their children to more distant employers.
-Moreover, men travelled for work longer distances than women in general, which is also claimed by Josef Grulich.
+This might have been caused by better contacts of parents from the town who had the opportunity to send their children to more distant employers.
+Moreover, men travelled for work longer distances than women in general, a point also made by Josef Grulich.
 Boys, unlike girls, were allowed to start their professional training.
 Being an apprentice or journeyman at this age was much more common for boys from the town than for boys from the village (28 % of records compared to 4 % of records).
 The urban environment apparently provided more opportunities for craftsmen, which is why there were also more apprentices from the town.
 As Josef Ehmer suggests, the early modern period was a time, when a higher number of artisans lived in rural areas than before, but this was usually not the case east of Elbe.
 Reinhold Reith’s research into guilds in Augsburg in the 18th century showed that the origin of apprentices depended on the profession – guilds that did not require high payments for the training and needed more workers were more likely to accept boys from the country.
 It is very probable that the number of young men from Slavkov was sufficient for the needs of local guilds and it was not necessary to recruit men from the country.
-As far as military recruitment is concerned, there is no significant difference between men from the town and village, which was also concluded by Markéta Pražáková Seligová.
+As far as military recruitment is concerned, there is no significant difference between men from the town and village, a point which was also concluded by Markéta Pražáková Seligová.

 Alica